massfords/jaxb-visitor/README.md

 ## Changes in 3.0

-- **Upgrade to jakarta namespace for XJC**
+- Upgrade to jakarta namespace for XJC
-- use maven invoker for the tests
-- simplify the code and packaging
+- Added flag for legacy javax.xml.bind support
+- Support for Java 11 at build and runtime
+- Change tests to be based on the [Apache Maven Invoker](https://maven.apache.org/plugins/maven-invoker-plugin/)

 ## Changes in 2.0